john-l-hansen/lindy-ladow-coaching-website/src/content/pages/about.md

 ---
 **I work with perspective and I believe strongly that perspective is critical to changing ones' life.
 Small shifts in perspective add up to transformations previously thought unattainable and build upon a foundation that solidifies with experiences, self-trust, confidence and clarity.**

+**I coach using my experiences, which incorporate formal education as well as being a high level executive and business creator.
+I also utilize intuition, pattern recognition and other tools that have proven critical to helping others.**

 I coach with my own experience, education and a passion for leading edge creation.
 I use intuition, hign level complex pattern recognition and various tools that I have discovered on my path to guide my clients to more abundance in whatever form they desire.

 Born and raised as an entrepreneur I am facinated with business.
 As an empath my desire is to help people become the best version of themselves.